Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm/Chapter-06-Programming-in-OOP/Section-01-Building-classes-and-composition/index.md

 ## Learning objectives

+!!! builds-on "Builds on"
+    This section builds on [5.1 Objects and classes](../../Chapter-05-OOP-foundations/Section-01-Objects-and-classes/index.md).
+Review that material first for better understanding.

 By the end of this section, you will be able to:

 - Define classes with proper constructors and methods in Python